Anthropology (2022 - 2024)

 ANTH-UA 220 Identical to RELST-UA 645.
 Oliphant, Zito.
 4 points.

-This course introduces the long-standing and complex connection between religious practices and various media.
-We'll analyze how human hearing, vision, and the performing body have been used historically to express and maintain religious life through music, voice, images, words, and rituals.
-Time will then be spent on more recent electronic media such as radio, film, television, video, and the Internet.
-An anthropological/ historical perspective on studying religion is pursued.
+Introduces, through an anthropological lens, the long-standing and complex connection between religious practices and various media.
+Analyzes how human hearing, vision, and the performing body have been used historically to express and maintain religious life through music, voice, images, words, and rituals.
+Also considers more recent electronic media such as radio, film, television, video, and the Internet.